chafey/byozfwv/README.md

 This github repository contains the supporting material for the SIIM 2015 Learning Lab ["Build Your Own Zero Footprint Web Viewer"](http://siim.org/default.asp?page=15build_your_own)

+Power point for the presentation for this is [here](https://drive.google.com/file/d/0BzovUgmP3BOKUHplZ0lNalVLQlU/view?usp=sharing)

+Link to view recording of learning lab :TBD

 Required Software
 -----------------